 - If applicable, complete any necessary paperwork with the organization in order to begin service hours.

-- Submit the Community Service Verification Form within one month after completing the service hours that you would like to be counted toward your Verrazano service requirement.
+- Submit the Community Service Verification Form within one month after completing the service hours and no later than May 15th.
+See notes above for documentation of ongoing service.

 Approval of all service hours will be determined by the Verrazano administrators.
 Students are encouraged to consult with the Verrazano Office if they have questions or concerns about how to fulfill the service requirement.